FOOD is a joint five-year research collaboration between NHH and NorgesGruppen (NG) that started in August 2016.

 FOOD consists of a team of people who are fully or partly devoted to the project.
 Several professors, PhD candidates and industry people are involved in the project.

 FOOD organizes a large annual conference in Oslo each spring in March, where representatives of the industry and researchers meet to share and listen to both academic research and central industry people’s experiences.
-The first conference, FOOD 2017, gathered more than 300 participants from the industry, academia and regulators.
+The first two conferences, FOOD 2017 and FOOD 2018, gathered more than 300 participants from the industry, academia and regulators.

 Through the collaboration with NG, FOOD will initiate and finance smaller research projects on the grocery market.
 In particular, it initiates and finances a number of master theses on research topics covered by the FOOD project.
 All master theses, reports and research papers will be published and freely accessible on the FOOD homepage.
-Chronicles and smaller articles on the grocery market, both with a local and an international focus will also be published on a regular basis on the homepage.
+Op-eds and smaller articles on the grocery market, both with a local and an international focus are published on a regular basis on the homepage.